AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Tool Proficiency:**  :: Hanafuda Cards (Gaming Set) **Equipment:**         :: *Choose A or B;* (A) 2 Tantō, Hanafuda Cards (Gaming Set), Thieves' Tools, Kimono (Fine Clothes), 5 GP; or (B) 50 GP

 The Koware Jidai has caused clans and governments to be preoccupied, leaving an opening for those who seek to avoid the eye of the law.
 As a Yakuza you are part of a large criminal organisation, who aim to use the turmoil of the war for their own profit-seeking ends.
-Perhaps you intend to rise the ranks of your organisation and gain notoriety in the criminal world, or perhaps you merely are looking for a chance to rebel or to make some quick coin gambling.
+Perhaps you intend to rise the ranks of your organisation and gain notoriety in the criminal world, or you may be simply looking for a chance to rebel or to make some quick coin gambling.

 {{note